FORMATS | TEST

-In the early days, the Test Series Games likely had initial runs of 50, and then were re-copied (none were originally offset printing).
+In the early days, the Test Series Games likely had initial runs of 50, and then were re-copied (none were originally offset printed.
+Only the maps were the result of a professional printer.)
 It is suspected that at best, before the later addition of mounted counters, Barbarossa, likely had sold between 100 and 200 copies.

 "Our first ad was in S&T 18.
 That only went to 740 subscribers.
 On the basis of that alone we received over 700 game orders.
 That was about 500 more than we had expected and about 100 more than we could handle.
 It wasn't until sometime in February 1970 (six months, and 800 additional game orders later) that we finally caught up."
 (From S&T issue 21.)

 Meaning, they sold 1500 copies of games they had produced as a 'test' - games with counters printed on colored construction paper, and rules typed on a typewriter and copied 'as is.'
-Many of the Tables would be made with rulers, and some results were penciled in freehand.
+Despite the made made tables and charts.

 It would launch the company, but it would also set the table for the future: They would always be struggling to find the balance between demand and supply.

-So we can guess from the statement that at best they had 400 TOTAL games prepared - at best.
-I would have thought they might have invested $3 to $4 per game - I would have bet $1000 investment (300 games at $3.30 a game) would have been ... close to a year's wages for most people in 1970, so ..
-I suspect they had, if lucky, 25 to 50 of each game on hand at best.
+We can guess from the statement that at best they had 400 TOTAL games prepared - at best.
+I would have thought they might have invested $3 to $4 per game - not each printing, in each game title!
+Thus, 50 copies each would argue a total investment of $1000 in this trial run.
+(Something like 300 total games printed at $3.30 a game).
+Now before you scoff - realize, that would have been ... close to a year's take home wages for many people after paying rent and utilities in 1970.
+I suspect they had, if lucky, 50 of each game on hand when they placed the first advertisement.
 Even at a nickel a page in copies, they had bucks on the line with that!

 How Many Copies are printed?
 Part 1 - Test Series Era

-Add in the later reprints - perhaps as many as 200 copies of mounted counter Barbarossa?
-Hard to say - but betting fewer than 100 of mounted copies of the other TSG games!
+Add in the later reprints - perhaps as many as 200 copies of the mounted counter version of Barbarossa?
+I doubt that.
+It is hard to say - but betting fewer than 100 of mounted copies of the other TSG games!